ApiLogicServer/app_fiddle/readme.md

 Use this ***Application Fiddle*** to learn Flask/SQLAlchemy in Codespaces.
 You have 3 running apps - execute them, explore the code, alter them (e.g., create endpoints, issue queries), use the debugger, etc.

-The Key Technology Concepts (at end) is an inventory of essential skills for creating Flask/SQLAlchemy systems.
-Each are illustrated here.

 These projects all use the [Northwind Sample Database](https://apilogicserver.github.io/Docs/Sample-Database/).
 Other databases are also provided in Next Steps.

 Start with the first application - a Basic Flask/SQLAlchemy App.

 Then, discover **API Logic Server** - an Open Source CLI to create executable projects, **instantly,** with a single command.
-Its open source, and **open** technology: customize projects in your IDE, including unique spreadsheet like rules for logic and security - 40X more concise than manual code.
+Projects are **fully customizable** in your IDE, using both standard code, and unique spreadsheet like **rules** for logic and security - 40X more concise than manual code.

+The Key Technology Concepts (at end) is an inventory of essential skills for creating Flask/SQLAlchemy systems.
+Each are illustrated here.

 </details>